bobm123/LinesTable/README.md

 [sharpie]: https://github.com/bobm123/LinesTable/blob/master/images/sharpie-f360-screenshop.png

-And after a bit more work tracing and modelling structures that goe with the imported hull shape, I came up with this model.
+And after a bit more work tracing and modelling structures that go with the imported hull shape, I came up with this model.

 ![Chesapeake Bay Sharpie model][sharpie_model]